pensjonatus/flash-fiction/blog/lots-of-space.md

 ---
-title: 'Lots of Space'
+title: Lots of Space
 date: '2016-03-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The house where we grew up was very calm and empty.
 There was very little